soupi/learn-haskell-blog-generator/src/03-html/05-modules.md

     Html str -> str
 ```

-> As an aside, you might have notice that I've decided to suffix the functions used to
+> As an aside, you might have noticed that I've decided to suffix the functions used to
 > construct HTML values with an undescore (`_`).
 This mostly an aesthetic decision which,
 > in my opinion, makes the EDSL easier to recognize,
 > but it is also useful to avoid name clashes with